-(f) Lease prepayments and intangible assets
+(f) Intangible assets

-Lease prepayments represent the cost of land use rights in the People's Republic of China ("PRC").
 Land use rights held by the Company are included in intangible assets.
 The granted useful life of the land use rights is 50 years.
-They are stated at cost and amortized on a straight-line basis over a maximum period of 30 years, in accordance with the business licenses of 30 years.
+They are stated at cost and amortized on a straight-line basis over a maximum period of 30 years, in accordance with the business licenses expiring in 2024.

-(g) Property, plant and equipment, net
+(g) Property, plants and equipment, net